 A question you should be asking yourself now is: with all these risks, why should I bother with Rich Snippets at all?

-Those two things should be enough of a reason to deal with Rich Snippets.
+Those two things should be enough of a reason to deal with Rich Snippets and Rich Results.

 Get more organic search traffic for your Shopify store